Help is at hand to get you through your quarantine.

 Once we got the all-clear and finally got to go home, we had the obligatory celebration and then hunkered down for two weeks of potential boredom…

-Sassy Mama tip: The new rules in Hong Kong mean that if you are arriving from any country other than China (and when travel bubbles open up), you have to quarantine in a hotel.
+Sassy Mama tip: The latest rules in Hong Kong mean that if you are arriving from any country other than China (and when travel bubbles open up), you have to quarantine in a designated quarantine hotel.
 Since you will have your hotel booked prior to landing here, have friends or family drop off all essentials in advance.
 Some hotels will even allow you to get daily deliveries, provided it’s a contactless drop-off (check rules while booking).

 Tips For Keeping Kids Entertained During Quarantine